 A.C.T.'s spaces provide students the opportunity to interact with working artists and theater professionals on a daily basis.
 A short walk from A.C.T.'s Union Square location, students can explore the theater district, the museums and parks of the Yerba Buena Center for the Arts, Chinatown, North Beach, and the newly developed Embarcadero waterfront.

-Visit the parking and directions page for more information about how to get to the American Conservatory Theater's Geary Theatre or Strand Theatre.
+Visit the parking and directions page for more information about how to get to the American Conservatory Theater's Toni Rembe Theater or Strand Theater.

 View our American Conservatory Theater and downtown San Francisco map that includes A.C.T.'s theater and studio location.